broadinstitute/gatk/README.md

 [![Build Status](https://travis-ci.org/broadinstitute/hellbender.svg?branch=master)](https://travis-ci.org/broadinstitute/hellbender)
 [![Coverage Status](https://coveralls.io/repos/broadinstitute/hellbender/badge.svg?branch=master)](https://coveralls.io/r/broadinstitute/hellbender?branch=master)

 **This project is in an early stage of development.
-It is subject to change without warning.**
+It is subject to change without warning and not intended for use in any production setting.**

 Hellbender
 ================